 MIS procedures incorporate the use of endoscopic equipment such as a laparoscope to view the internal organs of a patient on a video monitor.
 At our center, the procedures are entirely outpatient, performed in our onsite Medicare Certified, AAAHC approved SurgiCenter.
 Patients go home the same day and are back to work in days, not weeks.

 While robotic surgery has received a fair amount of attention lately, its role in gynecologic surgery remains controversial.
 Recent studies have revealed greater cost, longer surgeries, and more pain with robotic surgery as compared to laparoscopy.
-As an expert surgeon and educator in both techniques, Dr. Rosenfield recommends the more patient friendly and cost effective laparoscopic approach for fibroids and robotic surgery for more complex cases involving cancer.
+As expert surgeons and educators in both techniques, Drs Rosenfield and Fogelson recommend the more patient friendly and cost effective laparoscopic approach for fibroids and uterine surgery, reserving robot and open surgery for only the most complex cases.